pc2/frandom/Readme.md

 ## Build

-The Makefile will generate the host code using the code generator given in a submodule.
+The Makefile will generate the device code using the code generator given in a submodule.
 So to make use of the code generation make sure to check out the repository recursively.

 The code has the following dependencies: